SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 - In SFe, the preset to be used is no longer necessarily the first one.
 Instead, selecting the correct preset (or combination of presets) to use will be permissible.
 - Such a feature is optional, and if not implemented, the player should use the legacy SF2.04 behavior in these cases (use the first preset found).
 - Editors should warn the user if such presets are found.
 - This behavior might change in future versions, so please take the `ifil` value, and later versions of this specification, into account.
-In particular, later versions of SFe will use the `ISFe-list` sub-chunk to determine this behavior.

 ## 8.4 Duplicated preset locations across files